Buying a Puppy

 Hey, if you’ve “been there-done that”, that might qualify you to jump in head first again, but contemplate these suggestions in deciding if the time is right to add a Golden Retriever (or any animal for that matter) to your home.

 A dog is for life, not just for Christmas.

 Rearing a puppy and living with them throughout their lifetime is a significant commitment.
-It’s not because “they’ll be so cute under the tree”, or “I know she’ll take care of it”.
+It’s not because “they’ll be so cute under the tree”, or a surprise gift for a loved one.
 The joys of owning a pet can be wonderful, and good for you too!
 Pet owners, especially dog owners, tend to live longer, healthier lives!

 Certain life circumstances you might be dealing with right now may keep you from devoting the necessary attention and care to a puppy.
-Some breeders require you complete an application/home environment questionnaire, we simply ask you for information such as the following.
+I encourage you to complete an application/home environment questionnaire.

 Background questions such as:

 2) Have you owned a golden retriever before?

 3) Are there other dogs/pets in the home (age/breed)?